schemathesis/schemathesis/README.rst

 Documentation
 -------------

-For the full documentation, please see https://schemathesis.readthedocs.io/en/latest/ (WIP)
+For the full documentation, please see https://schemathesis.readthedocs.io/en/stable/

 Or you can look at the ``docs/`` directory in the repository.